Mithua/myRepository/README.md

 # myRepository
 My GitHub repository for public viewing

-Different topics are uploaded in the branches to the master node in `myRepository`
+Different topics are uploaded in the branches of the master node in `myRepository`